Excess Capacity and Backdoor Poisoning

 Thus, we can recover a classifier $\hhat$ from $\cH$ with $0$ error on the training set $\Sclean \cup \inparen{\bigcup_{i \in [k]} (\Sbackdoor)_i}$.
 In particular, notice that we achieve $0$ error on $\Sclean$ from distribution $\cD$ and on every $(\Sbackdoor)_i$ from distribution $\patchw_i\inparen{\cD | \hstar(x) \neq t_i}$.
 From the Fundamental Theorem of PAC Learning (\cite{Shalev-Shwartz2014-oj}), it follows that as long as $\abs{\Sclean}$ and $\abs{(\Sbackdoor)_i}$ are each at least $\Omega\inparen{\epsclean^{-1}\inparen{\vc{\cH} + \logv{\nfrac{k}{\delta}}}}$ and $\Omega\inparen{\epsadv^{-1}\inparen{\vc{\cH} + \logv{\nfrac{k}{\delta}}}}$, respectively, we have that $\hhat$ has error at most $\eps$ on $\cD$ and error at least $1 - \eps$ on $\patchw_i\inparen{\cD | \hstar(x) \neq t_i}$ with probability $1-\delta$ (following from a union bound, where each training subset yields a failure to attain uniform convergence with probability at most $\nfrac{\delta}{(k + 1)}$). \end{proof} }

 In words, the result of Theorem \ref{thm:mcap_attack} states that nonzero memorization capacity with respect to subsets of the images of valid patch functions implies that a backdoor attack exists.
 More generally, we can show that a memorization capacity of at least $k$ implies that the adversary can \emph{simultaneously} execute $k$ attacks using $k$ different patch functions.
-In practice, this could amount to, for instance, selecting $k$ different watermarks for an image and correlating them with various desired outputs.
+In practice, this could amount to, for instance, selecting $k$ different triggers for an image and correlating them with various desired outputs.
 We defer the formal statement of this more general result to the Appendix (see Appendix Theorem \ref{app:mcap_attack_general}).